-Can you make my content go viral?
+Can you make my content bring traffic?

 No responsible professional will ever promise a million YouTube videos for your content marketing campaign.
 They can however optimize your content, and the ensuing promotion, so the investment goes as far as possible.
 There are hundreds of tactical and strategic choices that will give quality content a fighting chance.
 Here are some of the most important aspects of optimizing your content marketing techniques.